floxy85/LITA_CLASS_PROJECT/README.md

 .
-SQL- Structured Query Language for Overying of Data.
+SQL- Structured Query Language for Querying of Data.